Home » Beauty » Hair » Senegalese Twists: 47 Gorgeous Ideas to Help You Slay this Look

 smiling beauty wearing short Senegalese braids

-When wearing this attachment hairstyle, always remember to moisturize your scalp with any of the natural oils for hair growth.
-Be careful not to overdo this so you don’t stuff your scalp with buildups that clog your hair follicles.
+When wearing this hairstyle, moisturize your scalp with natural oils for hair growth.
+Also, apply hair cream or hair mousse to your twists.
+But don’t over-moisturize to avoid stuffing your scalp with buildups that can clog your hair follicles.

-And when you want to sleep, put on your satin hair bonnet or tie a silk scarf.
-Hey help to retain moisture in your hair and keep your twists in shape especially if your pillowcase isn’t silk.
+And when you want to sleep, put on your silk or satin hair bonnet or scarf.
+Silk headwear prevents frizz, keeps your twists in shape, and helps to retain moisture in your hair.

 Types of Senegalese Twists